Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Dual-Response Mechanism:

-- Deep Answer: After the quick response, the system continues deep thinking and starts streaming a more comprehensive and organized detailed answer within 15 seconds.
+- Deep Answer: After the quick response, the system continues deep thinking and starts streaming a more comprehensive and well-organized detailed answer within 15 seconds.

 - UI Interface: A simple interface (web or desktop application) is needed to display the agent’s output.